 Additionally, there are several circumstances in Quebec that permit a worker up to 26 weeks of unpaid leave.
 In 2019, domestic violence was added to the list of leaves of absence entitling an employee to up to 26 weeks of unpaid leave.

 Employment Law Changes in British Columbia

 In British Columbia, a new payroll tax has taken effect and is being referred to as the Employer Health Tax.
 The tax is intended to offset the loss of revenue from medical service plan premiums, which are being phased out.
 The tax will apply to companies with annual payrolls of over $500,000 CAD and will be calculated as 2.925% x (British Columbia remuneration – $500,000).
 For companies with annual payrolls exceeding $1,500,000, the calculation will be 1.95% x total British Columbia remuneration.

 Break into the Canadian Market with an Experienced Expansion Partner

 As one can see from the aforementioned sampling, there are quite a few labor and employment changes that are taking hold in across Canadian provinces in 2019.
 For non-Canadian employers looking at The Great White North, these should serve to highlight the need to seek out experienced HR support in Canada before hiring employees in the country.

 Velocity Global is a trusted expansion partner for hundreds of globally expanding businesses, many of which have made Canada their global expansion destination.
-If your company is considering expanding into Canada, reach out to Velocity Global to learn more about how our International PEO (Professional Employer Organization) solution can have you operating in Canada in as few as 48 hours—no entity required.
+If your company is considering expanding into Canada, reach out to Velocity Global to learn more about how our global Employer of Record solution (also known as International PEO) can have you operating in Canada in as few as 48 hours—no entity required.

 Ready to get started?
 Let’s talk.